-Nick Brewer – Rapper
+Nick Brewer – rapper

-Nick Brewer is a professional rapper and recording artist, who at an early stage in his career has sold nearly 200,000 records, and enjoyed chart success.
-Nick has also been open and honest about his experiences of anxiety and panic attacks, described in his poem ‘Talk About It’.
-By working with Anxiety UK, Nick wants to share the message that having anxiety is not something to be ashamed of, but is something that we need to be able to talk about, and support each other in.
+Nick Brewer is a professional rapper and recording artist, who at an early stage in his career sold nearly 200,000 records, and enjoyed chart success.
+Nick has been open and honest about his experiences of anxiety and panic attacks, described in his poem ‘Talk About It’.
+By working with Anxiety UK, Nick wants to share the message that having anxiety is not something to be ashamed of, but is something that we need to be able to talk about, and support each other with.

-Rebecca Front – Actor
+Rebecca Front – actor

-Rebecca Front is an actress and recently won a BAFTA for her performance as Nicola Murray in the BBC comedy The Thick of It.
+Rebecca Front is an actress who won a BAFTA for her performance as Nicola Murray in the BBC comedy The Thick of It.
 She has also appeared on TV in Grandma’s House, Lewis, Just William, Nighty Night, The Day Today, and Knowing Me, Knowing You and in the feature film Horrid Henry.
 Rebecca is also a writer, and often contributes columns to The Guardian and The Independent.

 “I want to lend my support to Anxiety UK because I’ve seen how debilitating and distressing anxiety syndromes can be.
 I myself have experienced panic attacks and have suffered with claustrophobia most of my life.
-For me, it’s usually little more than an inconvenience, but for many, many others anxiety can significantly inhibit their enjoyment of life.
+For me, it’s usually little more than an inconvenience, but for many others, anxiety can significantly inhibit their enjoyment of life.
 Anything that can be done to help them and to remove the needless stigma still attached to anxiety is to be supported.”

-Naomi and Hannah Moxon – Classical Reflections
+Naomi and Hannah Moxon – singing artists

-Martin Plowman – British GT racing driver
+Martin Plowman – racing driver

-At the age of 29 years, Martin Plowman has shown himself to be an incredibly successful racing driver, becoming both a Le Mans class winner in LMP2 and WEC World Champion in 2013.
+Martin Plowman has shown himself to be an incredibly successful racing driver, becoming both a Le Mans class winner in LMP2 and WEC World Champion in 2013.